• Skip to primary navigation

 An upturned log is home to many animals.
 Created by Nicolle R. Fuller, Sayo Studio, for Cook Museum.

 From time to time someone asks how I became a science illustrator, and I’m reminded how lucky I am.
-Day in and day out though, sometimes I feel a bit… jaded?
-Don’t get me wrong, I do honestly love an excuse to sculpt a tortoise tunnel, but once I hand-off the artwork it’s on to the next project.
+Day in and day out, though, sometimes I feel a bit… jaded?
+Don’t get me wrong, I do honestly love an excuse to sculpt a tortoise tunnel, but once I hand off the artwork it’s on to the next project.
 To be successful in this gig, you’ve gotta work quickly.
 There isn’t a lot of time to savor accomplishments.
-Occasionally from my wonderful magazine clients, like Science News and Sky and Telescope, I get a treat in the mail to see the published illustrations.
-More often than not, I don’t get to see the final art in use.
+Occasionally, my wonderful magazine clients like Science News and Sky and Telescope mail me the published illustrations, which is always a treat.
+But more often than not, I don’t get to see the final art in use.

-That’s one reason this work with Cook Museum was particularly gratifying.
-The project itself was exciting; to give museum visitors a glimpse into some of the hidden worlds that are so near.
+That’s one reason this collaboration with the Cook Museum was particularly gratifying.
+The project itself was exciting; to give museum visitors a glimpse into some of the hidden worlds so near to their everyday lives.
 But to actually see the finished art in use?
 It feels amazing to see the exhibit artwork integrated into the overall design.
-Cook Museum was gracious enough to send photos of the exhibit so I could see my infographics amidst the sculpted trees and animals, and the beautifully painted background landscapes.
-I’m so proud to have contributed to the vision, so carefully imagined and planned by the larger exhibit team.
+The Cook Museum was gracious enough to send photos of the exhibitions so that I could the infographics amidst the sculpted trees and animals, and the beautifully painted background landscapes.
+I’m so proud to have contributed to the vision so carefully imagined and planned by the larger exhibit team.

 photo of entrance to cook museum of natural history